The elusiveness of sleep

 Few of us are adept at sleeping while standing, so we find lying down helpful.
 If we don’t have our spiritual ears open, we can miss God’s blessing in this small verse.
 From this verse, we may think that God is just telling us that we can sleep because He imparts His peace to us, and that is true, but that’s not all.

 Tossing and turning do not a restful night make.
 Going to bed with a cluttered mind or a mind that doesn’t have an off switch can make sleep elusive, if not impossible.
 So, in Psalms 4:8, God gave us two promises that come from a single truth.

 “For you alone, O Lord, make me dwell in safety.”
 The Hebrew word that is translated as safety means “A place of refuge.”
 If we are children of God, then “we live and move and have our being (Acts 17:28)” in safety.
 We may well be facing dangers and difficulties, but nothing can drag us out of our place of refuge in God.

 The precision of God

 I find comfort, not only in God’s provision for us in this passage but also in God’s precision in this passage.
-Notice that in this Psalm, David tells us that in peace we lie down and in peace we sleep, and in both, we have God’s peace because we are in God’s refuge – we are in a safe place.
+Notice that in this Psalm, David tells us that in peace we lie down and in peace we sleep, and in both of these, we have God’s peace because we are in God’s refuge – we are in a safe place.

 God is a precise God.
-If we lie down in turmoil, if we find ourselves making to-do lists, if we are running scenarios of what may be, then we have not entered God’s refuge.
-We all know that worry is worthless, it’s never changed anything.
+If we lie down in turmoil, if we find ourselves making to-do lists, if we are running scenarios of what may be, then we have not entered into God’s refuge.
+We all know that worry is worthless, its never changed anything.

-God’s refuge is available to all His children
+God’s refuge is available to all of His children